a-brugnoli/a-brugnoli.github.io/_pages/about.md

 ## About

-I am an assistance professor at [ISAE-SUPAERO](https://www.isae-supaero.fr/), and a researcher at [Institut Clément Ader](https://ica.cnrs.fr/).
+I am an assistant professor at [ISAE-SUPAERO](https://www.isae-supaero.fr/), and a researcher at [Institut Clément Ader](https://ica.cnrs.fr/).

 <p float="left">